maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

     70 NEXT N
     80 END
     90 DATA 30,15

 This program will print two totals at the console.
 The first time through A and B will both be 30, due to the `RESTORE`, so the total will be 60.
 On the second pass, the pointer will start at the second value, 15, and the `RESTORE` moves it back, so in this case, A will be 15 and B will be 30, and the total will be 45.

+#### Variations:

+Wang BASIC interpreted the optional number parameter not as a line number but an ordinal, such that `RESTORE 10` would set the pointer to the 10th element in the program's `DATA`.
+As there is no way to tell which is which, RetroBASIC always interprets the value as a line number, which is far more common.

 <!-- TOC --><a name="other-statements"></a>
 ## Other statements